 Make Prayer Candles for Everyday Use

-Whether you call it a devotion or a prayer, lighting a candle with a person or purpose in mind is a powerful ritual act that is common to many religions and traditions.
-Prayer candles, usually available in clear glass jars, burn for 7 or 14 days.
+Whether you call it a devotional or a prayer, lighting a candle with a person or purpose in mind is a powerful ritual act that is common to many religions and traditions.
+Prayer candles, usually available in clear glass jars, burn for seven or 14 days.
 They are often adorned with an image or a prayer, and the thought or belief is that the image or prayer is held in spirit while the candle is lit.

 Here is a method to make your own custom prayer or devotional candles with text and images of your own choosing.
 You can use them to hold a special person, holiday, or purpose in mind, or you can use them for more decorative rather than devotional purposes.
 They are easy to make and impressive on a table, altar, or mantle.
-These candles also make wonderful, thoughtful gifts to friends who are going through a challenging period of time.Continue to 2 of 7 below.
+These candles also make wonderful, thoughtful gifts to friends who are going through a challenging time.Continue to 2 of 7 below.

 02 of 07